anms23/aspose-imaging-probe/how_to_edit_photo_image_programmaticaly.md

 ## Resizing an image

 Usually, initial images have different sizes and don’t suit our demands.
 It's impossible to publish on a website some images because of its high resolution or very large sizes.
 Also often we need to create a set of images with different sizes: small, medium and extra large for different views, such are thumbnails for preview or detailed views.
-The Aspose.Imaging library helps you to create a C# application and do this job automatically.
+The Aspose.Imaging library helps you to create a C# application and do this picture resizer job automatically.
 The library already has all the necessary tools to edit image size.
-You just need to indicate what sizes of images you want to finally have, load initial images to the memory cache, apply the resize method and save the resulting image file to a new location.
+You just need to indicate what photo sizing you want to finally have, load initial images to the memory cache, apply the resize method and save the resulting image file to a new location.

 C# code example to resize an image:
 [howto-resize-image](howto_resize_image.md)